-The accounts payable turnover ratio, also known as the payables turnover or the creditor’s turnover ratio, is a liquidity ratio that measures how many times a company pays its creditors over an accounting period.
-The accounts payable turnover ratio is a measure of short-term liquidity, with a higher payable turnover ratio being more favorable.
+The accounts payable turnover ratio, also known as the payables turnover or the creditor’s turnover ratio, is a liquidity ratio that measures the average number of times a company pays its creditors over an accounting period.
+The ratio is a measure of short-term liquidity, with a higher payable turnover ratio being more favorable.

 Accounts Payable Turnover Ratio Formula